Equipment talks. Flynn listens.

 From sub-sea to deep space

-The same source file runs on commodity industrial silicon, on radiation-tolerant microcontrollers, and on power-constrained sensor nodes.
+The same detector compiles to commodity industrial silicon, radiation-tolerant microcontrollers, and power-constrained sensor nodes.

 The Flynn roadmap